goodzack/g2p/README.md

 ## Install

-The best thing to do is install with pip `pip install g2p`.
+The best thing to do is install with pip `pip install g2p` or `pip install "g2p[neural]"` to install the optional neural dependencies.
 This command will install the latest release published on [PyPI g2p releases](https://pypi.org/project/g2p/).

 You can also use [hatch](https://hatch.pypa.io/latest/) (see [hatch